OksSh/BookCase-app/README.md

+Book CASE app

-You can view the app: https://okssh.github.io/BookCase-app
+You can use this app:

+- to view bestsellers;
+- to add your favorite books;
+- to save quotes in your account.